TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Introduction

-Recently, on-device training works have been proposed.
-These, however, have limitations.
-First, \textit{fine-tuning} only the last layer~\cite{lee_learning_2020,ren_tinyol_ijcnn21} leads to considerable accuracy loss ($>$10\%) that far exceeds the typical drop tolerance.
-Moreover, memory-saving techniques by means of \textit{recomputation}~\cite{chen_checkpoint_2016,patil2022poet,wang_melon_2022,gim_memory-efficient_2022} that trade-off more computation for lower memory usage, incur significant computation overhead, further increasing the already excessive on-device training time.
-Lastly, \textit{sparse-update} methods~\cite{minilearn2022ewsn,lin2022ondevice,cai_tinytl_nips20} selectively update only a subset of layers and channels during on-device training, effectively reducing both memory and computation loads.
-Nonetheless, as shown in \S\ref{subsec:main_results}, the~performance of these approaches drop dramatically (up to 7.7\% for \textit{SparseUpdate}~\cite{lin2022ondevice}) when applied at the extreme edge where data availability is low.
-Also, these methods require running \textit{a few thousands of} computationally heavy search~\cite{lin2022ondevice} or pruning~\cite{minilearn2022ewsn} processes on powerful GPUs to identify important layers/channels for each target dataset, unable to adapt to the properties of the user data on the fly.
+Despite the growing effort towards on-device training, the current methods have important limitations.
+First, the common approach of \textit{fine-tuning} only the last layer~\citep{lee_learning_2020,ren_tinyol_ijcnn21} leads to considerable accuracy loss ($\geq$10\%) that far exceeds the typical drop tolerance.
+Moreover, \textit{recomputation}-based memory-saving techniques~\citep{chen_checkpoint_2016,patil2022poet,wang_melon_2022,gim_memory-efficient_2022} that trade-off more operations for lower memory usage, incur significant computation overhead, further aggravating the already excessive on-device training time.
+Lastly, \textit{sparse-update} methods~\citep{minilearn2022ewsn,lin2022ondevice,cai_tinytl_nips20,wang_e2train_nips2019,qu_pmeta_kdd2022} selectively update only a subset of layers (and channels) during on-device training, reducing both memory and computation loads.
+Nonetheless, as shown in Sec.~\ref{subsec:main_results}, these approaches show either drastic accuracy drops up to 7.7\% for \textit{SparseUpdate}~\citep{lin2022ondevice} or small memory/computation reduction of 1.5-3$\times$ for \textit{p-Meta}~\cite{qu_pmeta_kdd2022} and \textit{TinyTL}~\cite{cai_tinytl_nips20} over fine-tuning the entire DNN when applied at the edge where data availability is low.
+Also, these methods require running \textit{a few thousands of} computationally heavy searches~\citep{lin2022ondevice}, pruning processes~\citep{minilearn2022ewsn}, or pre-selecting layers to be updated~\cite{wang_e2train_nips2019} on powerful GPUs to identify important layers/channels for each target dataset during the offline stage before deployment, and they are hence unable to dynamically adapt to the characteristics of the user data.